mautic/mautic-community-handbook/pages/13.contributing/02.developer/01.Code/02.Pull requests/docs.md

 Before submitting your PR, update your branch (needed if it takes you a while to finish your changes):

 ```
-git checkout staging
+git checkout features
 git fetch upstream
-git merge upstream/staging
+git merge upstream/features
 git checkout BRANCH_NAME
-git rebase staging
+git rebase features
 ```

 !
-Replace `staging` with the branch you selected previously (e.g. `3.0`) if you are working on a bug fix.
+Replace `features` with the branch you selected previously (e.g. `3.2`) if you are working on a bug fix.

 When doing the rebase command, you might have to fix merge conflicts. git status will show you the unmerged files.
 Resolve all the conflicts, then continue the rebase: